smscommunity/sms-guide/_general/bestworlds.md

 <img src="/sms-guide/assets/setup/mergesubsplits.png">

-To total the worlds, you have two options
+To total the worlds, you have two options besides adding them up:
 - Use the [world calculator](https://zeldocto.github.io/worldcalc/) by Zeldocto
    or
 - Go in LiveSplit, delete all subsplits, and copy the gold times from therun.gg over to LiveSplit